 Now a new initiative, The Encyclopaedia of Life (EoL), aims to harness people power to record biodiversity around the globe.

-Charles Godfray from Oxford's Department of Zoology, a member of EoL's Distinguished Advisory Board, writes in the BA's Science & Public Affairs.
-'Its goal is to create a webpage for every species known to man.'
+Charles Godfray from Oxford's Department of Zoology, a member of EoL's Distinguished Advisory Board, writes that 'its goal is to create a webpage for every species known to man.'

 'EoL is developing the tools that will allow anyone to contribute to the project... [including] the more casual naturalist who might record a new locality for an animal or plant, or might submit a particularly nice photograph or biological observation.'